 For Prof. Sinel, historian-of-Russia-turned-interpreter-of-texts, no words could have been more gratifying.
 He nailed it in his last class, as he always had.

 In addition to his daughters and grandchildren, Prof. Sinel is survived by his former wife, Marjorie; his brother, Norman, and his wife, Ellen; and his son-in-law, Andrea Nisi.
-A celebration of his life will be held in Vancouver later in the year.

 - Imperial Russian history, especially nineteenth century internal political and social developments